Cortex · Workflows that compound · Mitochondria

 What does "organisational brain" actually mean?

 It's a structured record of decisions made through Cortex, indexed by workflow, person, and topic.
 Searchable in plain language.
 If a new hire wants to know how your firm has costed tighter-tolerance work in the past year, the answer is there.
 If your sales lead wants to see what terms have been agreed for repeat clients in the last quarter, the answer is there.
-The brain lives in your environment, not ours.
+It lives in your environment, as your asset.
+We process against it while the work runs, and keep no copy of our own.

 Can we add our own workflows over time?

 Yes.
-The four shown on this page are the ones we've configured with early partners.
-The same architecture runs whatever workflow your team needs, as long as the work involves documents, decisions, and a sequence of questions.
+The five shown on this page are a starting set.
+The same architecture runs whatever workflow your team needs, as long as the work involves documents and a sequence of decisions.
 We typically configure one workflow at a time so the team has space to absorb each one.

 Who in our team owns the captured reasoning?

 You do.
-The brain is your asset, not ours.
+The brain is your asset, and it sits in your environment.
 We provide the system that captures and structures it.
 The records can be exported at any point, and access can be controlled by role, so the QC team's records aren't visible to sales unless you want them to be.

 What if we already have an ERP, a CRM, and a QMS?